How to Overcome like Kitchen Vixxen

-It’s Foster Friday, my favorite day of encouragement to overcome.
+It’s a Foster Friday; my favorite day of encouragement to overcome.

-Today’s inspiration demonstrates how a wonderful Foster family helps a young teenage girl’s overcome.
+Today’s inspiration demonstrates how a wonderful foster family helps a young teenage girl’s overcome.
 Although Marilee’s life has real struggles, she has certainly overcome the statistics.
-[Here is our story of challenges we overcome.]
-Many – if not most of us- have health issues, but as Marilee works through hers, she has been given tremendous support through a continued relationship with her foster family in addition to extended relatives.
+Marilee has been given tremendous support through a continued relationship with her foster family in addition to extended relatives.

 Here is Marilee!

 After my mother passed, I finished the school year in the care of my foster parents.
 They had graciously agreed to take me until the school year finished so I would not have to move to a new city and school halfway through the year.
 Once I moved in with my Aunt and her family, things were not very easy dealing with the loss of my mom and having to adjust to a new life.
 I made some friends and got into some school activities.
 Despite all of that I felt like the odd one out with my family and everyone else for that matter.

 After I graduated high school, I went on to the local junior college for a while.
 My family had broken up at this point due to divorce, and I had to go out on my own as an adult for the first time.
 I moved back down to the desert and stayed with my foster parents for a little while.
 It didn’t last too long though as we didn’t necessarily see eye to eye at that point in my life.